Pros And Cons Of Oatmeal Varieties

 Because they are so fine, they’re also often the go-to when preparing recipes that call for oats such as oatmeal cookies, muffins, or any other type of square you may be baking.
 Likewise, if you ever want to make oat flour, which is often called for in many baking recipes, using minute oats to grind up the flour is often preferable, unless you actually just buy it already pre-made.

 The drawback to minute oats is because they are slightly processed (altered from their original form), this does mean they tend to digest and break down faster in the body, so they will be ranked slightly higher on the GI index.
-They are still relatively low so a good choice for overall health sake, but they aren’t the slowest burning oatmeal source that you can buy.
-So if keeping blood sugar levels stable is a priority for you, you may want to pass on this variety.
+They are still relatively low so a good choice for overall health, but they aren’t the slowest burning oatmeal source that you can buy.
+So, if keeping blood sugar levels stable is a priority for you, you may want to pass on this variety.

 Flavored Minute Oats

-The next type of oatmeal is flavored minute oats.
+The next type of oatmeal is flavoured minute oats.
 You often buy these in boxes that have individual sized serving packets that you simply pour into a bowl, add water, and then microwave for a minute or two.
 After that, breakfast is served.
 These oats can come in a wide variety of different flavors such as peaches and cream, apple cinnamon, and maple and brown sugar along with other options depending on the brands you are looking at.

 Which now brings us to rolled oats.
 Rolled oats are the larger oat flakes that have not been ground up to make minute oats, so are a less processed version.
 As such, they will require a slightly longer cooking time, however they are still relatively fast to cook that it won’t put a damper on your morning.